profsergiocosta/profsergiocosta/README.md

 On the web side, we play with REST APIs, Triple Stores (Fuseki), JSON, and RDF.
 For deployment, it's all about Docker, Vagrant, AWS, and Heroku.

-And of course, in the geotech world, we rely on QGIS (PyQGIS), TerraLib (TerraView and TerraME), and PostGIS.
+And of course, in the geotech world, we rely on Google Earth Engine, QGIS (PyQGIS), TerraLib (TerraView and TerraME), and PostGIS.

 <p align="center">
   <img height="240em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=profsergiocosta&layout=compact&hide=Assembly,HTML,Hack,Scilab,Makefile,ANTLR,Jupyter%20Notebook&langs_count=14&theme=dark" />